 Instructions

-- Add 2-inches of oil to heavy bottomed pot and heat to 340 degrees F (170 C) and prepare a wire rack and pan.
+- Add 2-inches of vegetable oil to heavy bottomed pot and heat to 340 degrees F (170 C) and prepare a wire rack and pan.

-- Dust the chicken with flour.
+- Dust the chicken with ¼ cup all-purpose flour.

 - Gently lower the egg coated chicken skin-side down into the hot oil and then drizzle a little of the remaining egg onto the tops of each piece of chicken.
 The egg will quickly "bloom" and spread out.